Incoherent Probability Judgments in Large Language Models: Connecting LLMs to Bayesian Inference

 where $\theta$ represents the latent generative process underlying the data or, in our study, the underlying probability of the event in the query.
 Equation \ref{eq:de_finetti} links the concept of learning to fit the autoregressive distribution (i.e., the left hand side) with conducting Bayesian inference on the latent generative process underlying the data (i.e., the right hand side) \parencite{zhang2023deep}.
 In our context, it is specifically the underlying event probabilities on which the Bayesian inference is executed.

 This decomposition of the autoregressive distribution resembles the Bayesian inference process applied to samples in the Bayesian Sampler model:

-where we assume in Equation 12 that $p(w_{n+1}=\theta|\theta)=1$ (i.e., $p(w_{n+1} \neq \theta|\theta)=0$) and in Equation 13 that the mode is approximated by the mean of the integral.
+where we assume in Equation 12 that $p(w_{n+1}=\theta|\theta)=1$ (i.e., $p(w_{n+1} \neq \theta|\theta)=0$)\footnote{LLMs were assumed to demonstrate truthful reporting of latent event probabilities.} and in Equation 13 that the mode is approximated by the mean of the integral.
 By contrasting Equation \ref{eq:LLM_BS_link} with \ref{eq:BS_posterior2}, we postulate a possible link between the probability judgments produced by LLMs and the Bayesian Sampler model.
 In this framework, the prompt $w_{1:n}$ acts as the target for approximating the underlying event probability in LLMs.